 Sonication was performed by using an ultrasonic bath (Transsonic 310 Elma, 35 kHz).
-UV-Vis spectra were recorded on a Jasco V-550.
-Measurement of vesicle size and ζ -potential values was performed by using a 90Plus/BI-MAS Zeta Plus multiangle particle size analyzer (Brookhaven Instruments Corp.).
-Raman spectra were recorded on an Invia Renishaw microspectrometer (50 or $100\times$) and a laser source at 532 nm (power 5%, 3 or 5 accumulations/measurement).
-TEM observations were carried out on a Zeiss electron microscope M109 operated at 80 kW working voltage.
-The surfaces were imaged at a scan rate from 0.1 to 1.95 Hz.
-Images were acquired using a Gatan camera (U.S.) and processed by Nanoscope Analysis software.
-AFM analysis was performed on a Nanoscope V (Digital Instruments Metrology
+UV-vis spectra were recorded on a Jasco V-550.
+Measurement of vesicle size and ζ -potential values were performed by using a 90Plus/BI-MAS Zeta Plus multiangle particle size analyzer (Brookhaven Instruments Corp.).
+Raman spectra were recorded with an Invia Renishaw microspectrometer (50 or 100×) and a laser source at 532 nm (power 5 %, 3 or 5 accumulations/measurement).
+TEM observations were carried out on a Zeiss Electron Microscope M109 operated at 80 kW working voltage.
+Surfaces were imaged with a scan rate from 0.1 to 1.95Hz.
+Images were acquired by Gatan camera (U.S.) and processed by Nanoscope Analysis software.
+AFM analysis was performed on a Nanoscope V (Digital Instruments Metrology Group, model MMAFMLN) in tapping mode in air at room temperature, using a n-type silicon μmash[®] SPM probe (HQ:NSC15/AL BS) with tip height 12-18 μ m, cone angle < 40° (Resonant frequency 325 kHz, force constant of ~40 N/m).
+The collected images were then analyzed with WsXm 4.0 software (Nanotec Electronica S. L.) and Gwyddion 2.39.